68109 Advanced Communication Skills in Science

 This subject aims to help you develop academic and professional language and communication skills to succeed at university and in the workplace.
 To determine your current academic language proficiency, you must complete an online language screening task, OPELA (information available at https://www.uts.edu.au/research-and-teaching/learning-and-teaching/enhancing/language-and-learning/about-opela-students).

-If you receive a Basic grade for OPELA (or the written diagnostic task), you must attend additional Language Development Tutorials to pass the subject.
-These tutorials are designed to support you in developing your language and communication skills.
+If you receive a 'Basic' grade for OPELA, you must attend additional Language Development Tutorials to pass the subject.
+These tutorials are designed to help you develop your language and communication skills.
+Students who do not complete the OPELA task and/or do not attend 80% of the Language Development Tutorials will receive a Fail X grade.

 Content (topics)